Tarela/PATTY/README.md

 -   -m MODE, --mode=MODE
 Mode of PATTY, choose from sc(single-cell) or bulk
 -   -c CUTTAG, --cuttag=CUTTAG
-Input fragments file in bed format for CUT&Tag data, with .bed extension. for sc mode, the 4th(name) column of bed file represents the name of the corresponding individual cell
+Input fragments file in bed format for CUT&Tag data, with .bed extension. for sc mode, the 4th(name) column of the bed file represents the name of the corresponding individual cell
 -   -a ATAC, --atac=ATAC
 Input fragments file in bed format for ATAC-seq data, with .bed extension.
-The ATAC-seq fragments were used as bulk data for both sc and bulk mode.
+The ATAC-seq fragments were used as bulk data for both sc and bulk modes.
 -   -f FACTOR, --factor=FACTOR
 Factor type of the CUT&Tag data.
 Currently PATTY support H3K27me3 (default) and H3K27ac
 -   -o OUTNAME, --outname=OUTNAME